 Designers need to be talented and knowledgeable about software development, and vice versa for software developers.
 This new specialization is, naturally, called a UI and UX designer.

-As people grow more reliant on technology, the demand for UI and UX designers also sees immense growth.
-It’s easy to understand why, too, given all the apps and tools that are frustrating, cumbersome and just poorly designed.
+As people grow more reliant on technology, the demand for UI and UX designers jobs also sees immense growth.
+It’s easy to understand why, too, given all the apps and tools that are frustrating, cumbersome, and just poorly designed.
 It highlights the need for an elevated, optimized experience or digital environment with which to interact.

 What Feeds Your Passion?

 These are six of the most promising career opportunities you’ll find thriving in today’s landscape.
 All of which didn’t exist a few years ago.
 All of them have seen tremendous growth, which also means they’re still budding and coming into their own.